FullstackAcademy/README-templateFSA.md/README.md

 You might want to consider using something like the [All Contributors](https://github.com/all-contributors/all-contributors) specification and its [emoji key](https://allcontributors.org/docs/en/emoji-key).

+## Roadmap:

+If you have ideas for releases in the future, it is a good idea to list them in the README.

 ## Contact:

 If you want to contact me you can reach me at <nicole.drummond@fullstackacademy.com>.